awkless/chip-8/README.md

 aim to be the fastest, nor the most accurate.
 Instead, the goal was to create a simple emulator both in design and maintenance.

+## Project Site

+If you want to know about the development of this project then follow this URL
+\<<https://awkless.github.io/chip-8/>\>, which is a simple GitHub pages website.

 ## Usage

 Perform the following in the terminal: